aruiz-p/sdwan-langgraph/README.md

 ## SD-WAN AI Assistant with LangGraph
-The purpose of this project is to build an assistant that can start a Cisco SD-WAN NWPI trace and give me details of the flows.
+The purpose of this project is to explore LangGraph multi agent workflows to enhance my [previously created](https://github.com/aruiz-p/sdwan-assistant) sd-wan assistant.

 This repo was created along with the following <a href="https://netwithalex.blog/building-my-first-sd-wan-ai-assistant-with-langchain/"> blog post </a>

-I used [CLEUR-DEVNET-3707](https://github.com/jillesca/CLEUR-DEVNET-3707) as a base for this project

 ### Built With